 Between 1983 and 1988, Father Ruse Jankov was a parish priest.
 At that time, as the need arose, in the late 1980s, new land was purchased in Crown Point, where today's church will be built.
 The current church in Crown Point was consecrated on July 21, 1991. by the Metropolitans Timotej and Stefan, with several priests, in the presence of numerous Macedonian people from the sister churches.
 Father Tome Stamatov served as a parish priest from 1988 to 2016.
 During that period, the church saw continuous growth due to the influx of families, but also progress in the overall religious and cultural-national life.
 On September 26, 1995, during his visit, Archbishop Stefan announced the decision to raise Sts.
 Peter and Paul in the rank of Cathedral.

 With the development of this church community, there was a need to appoint a second priest, so at the end of 2014, Father Dragan Jordanov comes to serve as a pastor together with Father Tome Stamatov, but after almost a year, Father Dragan leaves for service in the Nativity of the St. Mary Macedonian Orthodox Church in Detroit.
 On November 4, 2015, Father Georgi Gligorov with his family arrived to perform the duties of parish priest.
 After the retirement of Father Tome, on November 28, 2018, Father Alexander Mitrov comes as a parish priest, who together with Father Georgij are the two current and active parish priests of the church today.
-In recent years, several important projects have been completed in the church: renovation of the church and complete fresco painting, which should be completed during 2020, a small church (chapel) dedicated to St. Petka was built in the style of the old Macedonian churches, which is open day and night and which is gladly visited, not only by most of our people, but also by other Orthodox and non-Orthodox people from the surrounding area.
-The Cultural Center has been expanded with additional space, which, together with the church catering, have been used by all our Macedonian people, who celebrate here their baptisms, weddings, proms, etc. Simply put, the new generations are upgrading to what the previous generations of Macedonians have invested and sacrificed, trying to pave the way for the next generations of Macedonians to come after us.
+In recent years, several important projects have been completed in the church: renovation of the church and complete fresco painting, which should be completed during 2021, a small church (chapel) dedicated to St. Petka was built in the style of the old Macedonian churches, which is open day and night and which is gladly visited, not only by most of our people, but also by other Orthodox and non-Orthodox people from the surrounding area.
+The Cultural Center has been expanded with additional space and renovated, which, together with the church catering, have been used by all our Macedonian people, who celebrate here their baptisms, weddings, proms, etc. Simply put, the new generations are upgrading to what the previous generations of Macedonians have invested and sacrificed, trying to pave the way for the next generations of Macedonians to come after us.
 Most Macedonians in Indiana originate mainly from the regions of Bitola and Ohrid-Struga, although nowadays in Indiana we have emigrants from almost all parts of Macedonia.
 People who are trying to be united, always helping each other, but also supporting their own people in Macedonia, when there is a need.
 Thus Sts.
 Peter and Paul continue to radiate as a Macedonian spiritual-national lighthouse, which, although far from our native Macedonia, connects us with our ancestors, our past, Macedonian tradition and identity, but also shows the way to the new generations, who long to know who they are, and what they are.

 Over the years, Sts.
 Peter and Paul were visited by many prominent church and political figures of Macedonia, including all Archbishops of the restored Macedonian Orthodox Church – Ohrid Archbishopric, the first President of the Republic of Macedonia, Kiro Gligorov, Prime Ministers Ljupco Georgievski and Nikola Gruevski, as well as President Gjorge Ivanov.